Code-Institute-Submissions/RhiH-indistinct.light/README.md

 **Content:**

 - Icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- Font style chosen was the standard Optima stylistically it suited the project.
+- Font style chosen was the standard Optima as stylistically it suited the project.
 - All content and images were created by myself.